Evaluating Counterfactual Policies Using Instruments: Empirical applications

-To benchmark the effect of this policy, we first compute the policy effect of a simpler policy that achieves the same release rates: reallocating all cases to the most lenient decile.
+To benchmark the effect of the quota policy, we first compute the policy effect of a simpler policy that achieves the same release rates: reallocating all cases to the most lenient decile.
 Here the policy effect is point identified under random assignment of the instrument, and it is given by the difference between the current average misconduct rate versus the average misconduct rate for individuals assigned to judges in the most lenient decile.\footnote{We note that for analyzing the impact of such a reallocation policy, we do not actually require IV exclusion.} We also consider a simple parametric benchmark that assumes homogeneous treatment effects, which also leads to point identification: the policy effect is identified by the TSLS estimate, multiplied by the change in the release rate relative to the status quo.
-As shown in~\Cref{tab:quota_nyc}, both benchmarks imply a similar policy effect, equal to about 5\% for blacks and 3--4\% for whites.
+As shown in~\Cref{tab:quota_nyc}, both benchmarks imply a similar policy effect, implying a misconduct rate for policy compliers equal to about 50\% for both whites and blacks.

-We then estimate the policy effect under a conservative specification that assumes only \ac{IV} validity and policy monotonicity.
+We then estimate the policy effect of the quota under a conservative specification that assumes only \ac{IV} validity and policy monotonicity.
 Unlike for the universal release policy, the bounds for this policy are trivial in the sense that they imply the trivial bounds $[0, 100]$ for the policy complier treatment effect.
 The reason for this is that we cannot rule out that there is a sufficient mass of instrument never-takers under the status quo (those with $D(z,0)=0$ for all $z$) for whom we only have trivial bounds on $Y(1)$, and without further restrictions, policy compliers may be drawn from this pool in an adversarial way.